sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

  - how to connect to a rpi thru the USB port: https://linux.ime.usp.br/~marcelosc/2019/01/SSH-em-Raspberrypi-conectada-por-USB
  - LibIIo: https://www.youtube.com/watch?v=p_VntEwUe24

+The IIO framework interaces sensors (ADCs or DACs) with the kernel.

+Usually these sensors are connected via SPI or I2C.
+A common use case of the sensors devices is to have combined functionality (e.g. light plus proximity sensor).

+The IIO model is based on device an channel architecture:
+ - the device represents the chip itself, at the top hierachical level.
+ - the channels represents the acquisitons modes of the device, a device can have one or more channels ... for example an accelerometer or gyroscope.

+The IIO element will be exposed to the user space as a character device (when triggered buffer is supported ) and in the sysfs directory whit the channels defined in it:
+ - `/dev/ioo:deviceX` exports events and buffered data
+ - `/sys/bus/iio/iio:deviceX/`, a direcotry with represents the device and its channels

 Example IIO:
 - [AD7292 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD7292.PDF)
 - [iio: adc: ad7292: add driver support for